-The following serious side effects have sometimes been reported include Allergic reactions.
+The following serious side effects have sometimes been reported, including Allergic reactions.
 In addition, reactions affecting the brain and nerves may occur within one month of the vaccination and have sometimes been fatal.

 If you are pregnant or breastfeeding, think you may be pregnant, or are planning to have a baby, ask your healthcare professional for advice before being vaccinated.
 You should not receive STAMARIL during pregnancy or breastfeeding unless this cannot be avoided.
 Also, it is recommended that you do not become pregnant within one month after receiving STAMARIL.
-Your healthcare professional can advise you on whether it is essential that you are vaccinated.
+Your healthcare professional can advise you on whether you must be vaccinated.
 If vaccination is needed, it is recommended to interrupt breastfeeding for at least two weeks after receiving STAMARIL.
-In case you receive the vaccine while pregnant or breastfeeding, consult your healthcare professional.
+Consult your healthcare professional if you receive the vaccine while pregnant or breastfeeding.

-The following pages present country-specific information on yellow fever vaccine requirements and recommendations (Table 2-06) and malaria transmission information and prophylaxis recommendations.
+The following pages present country-specific information on the yellow fever vaccine requirements and recommendations, malaria transmission information, and prophylaxis recommendations.